 The registration process will require the user to request the desired number of application slots.
-For example, a user intending to submit five gTLD applications would request five application slots, and the system would assign the user a unique ID number for each of the five applications.
+For example, a user intending to submit five gTLD applications would complete five application slot requests, and the system would assign the user a unique ID number for each of the five applications.

 Users will also be required to submit a deposit of USD 5,000 per application slot.
 This deposit amount will be credited against the evaluation fee for each application.
-The deposit requirement is in place to help reduce the risk of frivolous access to the application system.
+The deposit requirement is in place to help reduce the risk of frivolous access to the online application system.